POLICY NUMBER: POL-F17-001, REV. 01

 All City Departments and staff, City Council members, and Council-Funded Groups are responsible for adhering to the provisions of this policy.

 Failure to adhere to the requirements outlined in this Policy may lead to disciplinary action, up to and including termination of employment.

-No Provision of this Policy precludes a Department Director or Purchasing Manager, with the concurrence of the Chief Administrative Officer, from recommending an award to City Council where:
+No Provision of this Policy precludes a General Manager or Purchasing Manager, with the concurrence of the Chief Administrative Officer, from recommending an award to City Council where:

-I. In the opinion of a Department Director, it is in the best interest of the City to do so; or
+I. In the opinion of a General Manager, it is in the best interest of the City to do so; or

 II.
 It is a matter of Procurement procedure and, in the opinion of the Purchasing Manager, it is in the best interest of the City to do so.